 BROADBAND LEVEL.
-A broadband level is a pay range derived from the General Schedule base pay rates.
+A broadband level is a pay range derived from the General Schedule pay rates.

 CAREER PATH.
-One of three career paths assigned to AcqDemo occupations with similar characteristics.
-Occupations are grouped together to facilitate advancement and pay progression.
+One of three career paths where AcqDemo occupations with similar characteristics are grouped together to facilitate advancement and pay progression.

 CONTRIBUTION AWARD.
 A lump-sum payment based upon an individual's contribution to the mission of the organization.
 This award does not affect basic pay.